ryanlyang/LearningToLook/README.md

 ### Acknowledgments

-Portions of this repository (the code/WeCLIPPlus directory and related scripts/configs) are derived directly from the WeCLIP+ implementation.
+Portions of this repository (the code/WeCLIPPlus directory) are derived directly from the WeCLIP+ implementation.
 We are grateful to the authors for releasing their code and for the foundational contribution their work provides to this project.

 If you use this repository or any WeCLIP+ components, please cite: